ToyotaInfoTech/RAMN/docs/userguide/usb_tutorial.rst

 If you want to apply filters for standard identifiers, use a three-digit argument.
-For standard identifiers, use an eight-digit argument.
+For extended identifiers, use an eight-digit argument.

 For example, to apply filter value "701" and mask "7ff" (to only receive ID 0x701), use: